TRUSAMIDE

 The safety and effectiveness of TRUSAMIDE in children have not been established.

-Tell your doctor if you are using any other medicines or eye drops, including medicines that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-• tablets used to treat glaucoma
+- tablets used to treat glaucoma

-• large amounts of aspirin or salicylates
+- large amounts of aspirin or salicylates.

 Your doctor or pharmacist has more information on medicines to be careful with or avoid while using TRUSAMIDE.